Health and Wellness Resources

-- iThrive: IThrive at Stanford is about helping
+- Well-Being at Stanford: Well-Being at Stanford is about helping

 students achieve and enjoy a healthy quality of life on campus.
 Courses, workshops, and services offered address a variety of topics related to physical and mental health and well-being.
 Examples include nutrition, relationships, self-esteem, stress management and HIV prevention.